Statistical physics of learning in high-dimensional chaotic systems

 \subsection{The case $q=2$.}

 Before looking at the asymptotic solution of the DMFT equations, we would like also to investigate the behavior of the model with $q=2$.
-In this case, we do not find evidence for a semi freezable chaotic phase: the system undergoes an abrupt transition from chaos to a fixed point and this is at variance with the model in Eq.~\eqref{oldRNN}, see \cite{clark2023theory}.
+In this case, we do not find evidence for a semi freezable chaotic phase: the system undergoes an abrupt transition from chaos to a fixed point.
 The corresponding phase diagram and qualitative behavior is shown in Fig.\ref{fig_q_2}.